Sedherthe/RASA-Hotel-ChatBot/README.md

 We highly recommend that you use a fresh virtual environment with python 3.6.8

 Rasa 2.0 is the only requirement for this project.
 Please follow the Rasa installation instructions listed at [https://rasa.com/docs/rasa/user-guide/installation/](https://rasa.com/docs/rasa/user-guide/installation/)

-# Instructions

-We suggest that you use the [Rasa framework](https://rasa.com/) to build this bot.
-Rasa is an open-source bot-building platform that will enable you to easily implement the functionalities required for this project.

-You can check out this simple [Rasa tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to get an idea of how to approach the problem.

-Please go through the Rasa 2.0 docs to familiarize yourself with how to use the different aspects of Rasa.

 # Flows